muxinc/mux-java/docs/UrlSigningKeysApi.md

 <a name="createUrlSigningKey"></a>
 # **createUrlSigningKey**
-> SigningKeyResponse createUrlSigningKey()
+> SigningKeyResponse createUrlSigningKey().execute();

 Create a URL signing key

 Creates a new signing key pair.
 When creating a new signing key, the API will generate a 2048-bit RSA key-pair and return the private key and a generated key-id; the public key will be stored at Mux to validate signed tokens.

 ### Example
 ```java